No, it is not recommended to do outpatient alcohol rehab completely by yourself. Having support and accountability is important in recovery.

 Continuing Stressors And Responsibilities at Home

-These expectations can be overwhelming and distracting, and they can also bring up negative feelings and behaviors that can lead to relapse.
+These expectations can be overwhelming and distracting, and it can also bring up negative feelings and behaviors that can lead to relapse as far as I observed in my patients.

 Absence of Community And Shared Experiences

-When you go to outpatient alcohol rehab, you might not be around other people who are going through the same thing.
-You might not be able to talk to other people who are getting over alcoholism and share your experiences, problems, and achievements.
+When you go to outpatient alcohol rehab, you might not be around others who are going through the same thing.
+You might not be able to talk to others who are getting over alcoholism and share your experiences, problems, and achievements.

 You might also miss out on the benefits of peer support, like feeling understood, getting help, and being inspired.
 Having a sense of community and connection can be very important for staying sober and taking care of your health.

 As you can see, outpatient alcohol rehab alone is difficult and fraught with risks.
-I advise you to seek professional guidance and examine other methods that offer more support, structure, safety, and efficacy.
+I advise you to seek professional guidance near you or online and examine other methods that offer more support, structure, safety, and efficacy.
 Know if Americans can attend rehab in Canada.